NethServer/nethsecurity/docs/api.md

 ### Error protocol

-If the API raises and error, it should return an object like:
+If the API raises an error, it should return an object like:
 ```json
 {
     "error": "command_failed"